DannieBGoode/criptomo/_posts/202201/en/2022-01-15-guide-curve-crypto.md

 </style>

-In this guide you will learn what the <a rel="nofollow" href="https://www.curve.com/join#NVG48VJN">Curve</a> card is and how to enter any card in Apple Pay / Google Pay / Samsung Pay although initially it does not support it.
+In this guide you will learn what the <a rel="nofollow" href="https://www.curve.com/join#NVG48VJN">Curve</a> card is and how to use any card in Apple Pay / Google Pay / Samsung Pay although initially regardless of whether it supports it.
 Curve is very powerful when combined with the [Crypto.com](/what-is-crypto/) card.

 ## What is CURVE